LucaTozzini/Betflix/README.md

 # Betflix - Movies & TV Shows Organizer and Streamer

-This project aims to create a local media server able to organize existing media, as well as managing torrents.
+This project aims to create a local media server able to organize existing media, as well as providinging on-demand subtitles and torrents.

 ## Backend
 A [node.js](https://nodejs.org/en/about) server using the following libraries: